Recreational hiker, novice trip report writer, nature lover.

 Formed in 2015, the Tupper Lake Triad is a series of three small mountain hikes surrounding the town of Tupper Lake, NY.
 The three mountains are Mt.
 Arab, Coney Mountain, and Goodman Mountain.
 They are all family-friendly, which means the elevation gain, distance, and views are all amenable to children through senior citizens.

 I originally saw details for this hike when I was putting in some of my other hikes into a site called Peakbagger.
-That is a site that lets you detail your ascents, keep track of them, and then it filters them into different lists to let you know what other mountain ranges might be of interest to you.
+This is a site that lets you detail your ascents, keep track of them, and then it filters them into different lists to let you know what other mountain ranges might be of interest to you.
 I saw the Triad at the very bottom of the list of mountain ranges.

 Mt, Arab is the shortest of the three with a one mile hike to the summit.
 It is also the steepest with 764 feet of ascent while standing at 2,545 feet tall.
 Another benefit to hiking Mt.
 Arab is that at the top it has one of the thirty fire towers that count towards the Fire Tower Challenge of the Adirondack and Catskill Mountain ranges.